-The Institute made no contributions to its defined benefit pension plan in fiscal year 2022 or 2021 as Plan contributions made in recent years have exceeded the minimum funding requirements.
-Employer contributions to the defined contribution plans totaled \$5.8 million and \$5.3 million, respectively, for the years ended June 30, 2022 and 2021.
-Employer contributions to the supplemental retirement plan totaled \$258,000 and \$310,000, respectively, for the years ended June 30, 2022 and 2021.
+The Institute made no contributions to its defined benefit pension plan in fiscal year 2023 or 2022 as Plan contributions made in recent years have exceeded the minimum funding requirements.
+Employer contributions and expense for the defined contribution plans totaled \$6.5 million and \$5.8 million, respectively, for the years ended June 30, 2023 and 2022.
+Employer contributions and expense for the supplemental retirement plan totaled \$185,000 and \$258,000, respectively, for the years ended June 30, 2023 and 2022.